-Zach Wilson Helps No. 22 BYU Rout Louisiana Tech 45-14
+Zach Wilson helps No. 22 BYU rout Louisiana Tech 45-14

+PROVO, Utah (AP) -- Zach Wilson's efficient passing has BYU's offense rolling.

-PROVO, Utah: Zach Wilson completed 24 of 26 passes for 325 yards and two touchdowns and ran for three scores to help No. 22 BYU beat Louisiana Tech 45-14 on Friday night.
+Wilson completed 24 of 26 passes for 325 yards and two touchdowns, ran for three scores and helped the No. 22 Cougars beat Louisiana Tech 45-14 on Friday night.

-The Cougars (3-0) rolled up 513 total yards and averaged 8.0 yards per play on their way to their best start since 2014.
+BYU (3-0) rolled up 513 total yards and averaged 8.0 yards per play on the way to its best start since 2014.
+It is the third straight game the Cougars have gained more than 500 yards.

+''I feel like the whole team was in the zone,'' Wilson said. ''I feel like anything we were trying to do tonight, we could do it.''

 Tyler Allgeier added 93 yards and a touchdown on 10 carries, and Gunner Romney led the receivers with 101 yards and a touchdown on seven receptions in his third straight 100-yard game.

-Luke Anthony threw for 191 yards, two touchdowns, and an interception to lead the Bulldogs.
+Luke Anthony threw for 191 yards, two touchdowns and an interception for the Bulldogs.
 Louisiana Tech (2-1) had only 313 total yards.

+Wilson once again keyed another dominant effort from the Cougars.
+He has completed 84.5% of his passes through his first three games.
+The junior combined with stingy defense to help BYU take control before halftime.

 BYU struck first on its opening drive when Wilson threw a 39-yard dart to Dax Milne to set up his own 9-yard scoring run on the next play.
 Smoke Harris eluded several tacklers and took a screen pass 66 yards to tie it at 7.

 The Cougars pulled away in the second quarter, scoring on three consecutive drives.
-Wheats touchdown catch in double coverage and a 1-yard dive from Tyler Allgeier accounted for the first two.
-Then Wilson completed four straight passes, culminating in a 22-yard strike to Gunner Romney, to march the Cougars 80 yards in 37 seconds and make it 28-7 going into halftime.
+Wheat's touchdown catch in double coverage and a 1-yard dive from Allgeier accounted for the first two.
+Then Wilson completed four straight passes, culminating in a 22-yard strike to Romney, to march the Cougars 80 yards in 37 seconds and make it 28-7 going into halftime.

+''We made things a lot easier than they needed to be from a defensive standpoint,'' Louisiana Tech coach Skip Holtz said. ''I don't think we made the routine play.''

 Wilson completed 18 of 19 passes in the first half for 236 yards.
 He had more than 200 passing yards in the first half for a second straight week.